Imtiyaz-CHOUJAI/groovybot/documentation/README.md

     -   Rules

-        -   2 teams are required
+        -   2 teams are required.
-        -   A team cannot have a duplicate member
+        -   A team cannot have a duplicate member.
         -   A team can contain only 5 members.
-        -   A member cannot be duplicated between the 2 teams
+        -   A member cannot be duplicated between the 2 teams.

 -   Response

-    -   Valid Teams and team members
+    -   Valid teams and team members
         ```json
         {
             "results": {